jarvisms/pythondcs/README.md

 The same method has been provided to access Register Data and Virtual Meter Data even though the underlying API calls are different.
 The parameters are essentially the same and result set have the same structure and so these have a single method within this module for convenience and consistency.

 ```
-results = dcs.get_readings(self, id, isVirtual, start, end, decimalPlaces, calibrated, interpolated, useLocalTime, integrationPeriod, source, iterator)
+results = dcs.get_readings(id, isVirtual, start, end, decimalPlaces, calibrated, interpolated, useLocalTime, integrationPeriod, source, iterator)
 ```
-The only required items are **id**, **isVirtual**.
+The only required item is **id**.
 The other options are optional and relate to options also available on the Web front end of DCS.
 -  **id** - of the register or virtual meter (Required)
+-  **isVirtual** - True if id refers to a virtual meter ID, otherwise False for a register.
+(Optional, default False)
 -  **start** - a datetime or date object (Optional, default omitted), such as `datetime.date(2019,1,1)`
 -  **end** - a datetime or date object (Optional, default ommitted), as above
 -  **decimalPlaces** - of the returned data 0-15 (Optional, default 15)